Girl Fight (video game)

-Girl Fight is a 2013 erotic fighting game developed by MicroProse and Kung Fu Factory.
+Girl Fight is a 2013 erotic fighting game developed by Kung Fu Factory, produced by MicroProse and published by Majesco.
 It was released in September 2013 for PlayStation 3 via PlayStation Network and for Xbox 360 via Xbox Live Arcade.
 The game received negative reviews from critics, calling it low-budget and poorly made while criticizing its emphasis on sexual aspects.

 Reception

 Girl Fight received an aggregate score of 35/100 for the PlayStation 3 version and 34/100 for the Xbox 360 version, both indicating "generally unfavorable reviews".

 Nikola Suprak of Hardcore Gamer rated it 2/5 points, likening it to "a dumb version of Dead or Alive".
 He criticized the enemy AI as "awful" even on the hardest difficulty, and noted a lack of different fighting moves between characters.
 Heidi Kemps of Official Xbox Magazine rated it 3.5/10 points, calling it "stupefyingly unattractive" and "hilariously un-sexy" despite its supposed emphasis on sex appeal, and calling Skullgirls and Dead or Alive 5 Ultimate "far superior products".
 Lorenzo Baldo of IGN Italia rated the game 4/10 points, calling it "disgraceful" and immature, and saying that feminists would be right to be angry about the game.